uesu/News-Feed-Embed-Twitter/README.md

     **playable YouTube player** appears next to the reddit embed.
   - **V2** — rich *Components V2* card built from the **EmbedEZ API** (title, media gallery, stats, 🕐 Discord timestamp).
+- 🧵 **Round 9 (2026-09-13): one combined RSS request** — all tracked subreddits are fetched in a single `/r/sub1+sub2+.../new.rss` feed, which fits inside Reddit's ~1 request/minute datacenter rate limit; automatic per-subreddit fallback if the combined feed ever fails.
+Optional personal **`REDDIT_FEED_TOKEN`** makes it bulletproof.
+(See the round-9 section under the Reddit monitor.)
 - 🔘 **Link-style buttons** with emoji support (Unicode **or** custom server emoji IDs).
 Reddit
   buttons: **Read Post → the original `reddit.com` thread**, **▶️ YouTube** (only when a link is detected), **Citlali News**, **Support**.